NVSL/temperatureControllerTask/README.md

 ## Temperature Controller Software Requirements (Measure the time you spent building the software)
 First you are required to simulate the temperature controller using plain HTML, CSS and Javascript.
 The software requirements are:

-1.- A text that shows the temperature in Celsius (e.g, 25°C).
+1.- A text that shows the temperature in Celsius (e.g., 25°C).
 1.- A slider that simulates the temperature input with a __range__ from -40°C to +125°C.
 2.- A __button__ that will trigger the _temperature set mode_ or move the temperature set point up (+1 °C)
 3.- A __button__ that will trigger the _temperature set mode_ or move the temperature set point down (-1 °C)